 Thérèse Danaher, MSc. in Education and Training Management, RNID, RCNT, RNT, Cert.
 Ed., Certificate in Friendship, Relationships and Sexuality Education, Dip. in Counselling, Dip. in Sociology, Reflexologist.
-Therese is a lecturer within the School of Nursing and Human Sciences at Dublin City University.
-I am the Chairperson of SSNDP (Supporting Student Nurses with Disabilities in Practice); this committee consists of staff from the nine DCU Health Partner services, DCU lecturers and staff from DCU's Disability and Learning Support services.
-In relation to this committee, I also developed and work in the role of Disability Support Lecturer for student nurses which involves linking resources between DCU Support Services, the student and Practice staff.
+Therese is a lecturer within the School of Nursing, Psychotherapy and Community Health at Dublin City University.
+I am the Chairperson of ESNAP (Enabling Student Nurses with Accommodations in Practice); this committee consists of staff from the thirteen DCU Health Partner services, DCU lecturers and staff from DCU's Disability and Learning Support services.
+In relation to this committee, I also developed and work in the role of Additional Needs Support Lecturer (ANSL) for student nurses which involves linking resources between DCU Support Services, the student and Practice staff.
 I was the Chairperson of Nursing Network in Intellectual Disability in Ireland (NNIDI) from its inauguration until 2015 and one of the founder members of the group.
-I am a peer reviewer for two international journals.
-I teach and facilitate students on all years of the BSc. in nursing programmes and I coordinate a module on the MSc in Nursing / Health Care Practice with a specific focus on nursing people with intellectual disability.
-I am a supervisor for dissertations on the Masters and Grad Diploma programmes.
+I was a peer reviewer for two international journals.
+I teach and facilitate students on all years of the BSc. in nursing programmes.
 At the undergraduate level, my specialist topics are; intellectual disability and mental health problems, intellectual disability and epilepsy and contemporary issues in intellectual disability nursing.
 Other teaching commitments include working as a member of a teaching team on a module called “Improving Service with Cooperative Learning” which has contributed to improvements and changes within services for people with intellectual disability.
 I have completed a one year Dublin Institute of Technology CPD Certificate programme in Friendships, Relationships and Sexuality Education for people with intellectual disabilities in 2015.
 I jointly coordinated the first 8-week national University Relationship and Sexuality Education programme for a group of people with intellectual disabilities in 2015.
-My practice links are with the Daughters of Charity Disability Support Services, St Joseph’s Intellectual Disability Services, Portrane and “Walk With You” Association, Walkinstown.
+My practice links are with the AVISTA Services, St Joseph’s Intellectual Disability Services, Portrane and “Walk With You” Association, Walkinstown.
 My administrative roles over the year have included; admissions officer for nursing, preceptorship link lecturer and deputy chair for the BSc. in Nursing Programmes.
-I have sat on external examination boards for other third-level schools of nursing programmes and have been an external examiner for two third-level programmes.
+I have worked on external examination boards for other third-level schools of nursing programmes and have been an external examiner for two third-level programmes.